Chanty

 Any form of communication from a manager to an employee, whether it comes from their direct manager or someone else in their management chain, is defined as downward communication.
 Depending on how individuals process information and respond to stressors, this type of communication can positively or negatively affect employee engagement, performance, and morale.

-Also referred to as “top-down communication,” this form of communication involves vertically sending messages to the bottom of an organization’s hierarchy.
-Downward communication is only deemed successful when the person in the organization’s lowest position has gotten the message passed down to them.
+Also known as “top-down communication,” this type of communication involves vertically sending messages to the bottom of an organization’s hierarchy.
+Downward communication is only deemed successful when the person in the organization’s lowest position receives the message.

 In an ideal world, each level within an organization works with those above and below to carry out daily tasks and move projects forward.
-In practice, many organizations need better communication between departments, perhaps most notably within a company’s upper-management levels.
+In practice, many organizations need better communication between departments, perhaps notably within a company’s upper management levels.

-One reason is that many managers don’t know how to communicate effectively with their employees.
-This leads to miscommunication or even confusion over who is responsible for what task and why it needs to be done.
+One reason is that many managers don’t communicate effectively with their employees.
+This leads to miscommunication or confusion over who is responsible for what task and why it must be done.
 To avoid these issues, managers must learn the best medium of communication for their organization, be it face-to-face interaction, email, or written memos.

 How to effectively generate employee engagement?

 How your employees feel about your organization daily is part of how we measure employee engagement.
 The second part is the energy they bring to the office.
+This energy can be contagious, inspiring others to bring the same enthusiasm to their work.
 However, it can get difficult to maintain your employee engagement, which can impact workflow.

 Here are the top tips to help your organization boost employee engagement.